17 Bullet Journal Page Ideas For Your New Journal

 It’s always great to follow with your spendings, but you also could create a yearly financial overview.

-I’m doing it this year because I have many income sources and it’s good to know how much I’m making from each.
+I decided to organize it that way since I have many income sources, and it’s good to know how much I’m making from each.

 If you have just one income stream – no worries.
-Create a table where you see how much you made per month and how much you spent.
+Create a table where you see how much you made per month and how much you spent on different things.

 Just go back to this page at the end of the month to add the final numbers, it will be interesting to see how your money flows during the year.